Information-theoretic principle of emergent 1-form symmetries: From conventional global symmetries to 1-form symmetries

 \section{From conventional global symmetries to 1-form symmetries}

 A familiar example of symmetry in condensed matter systems is an on-site global symmetry.
 Given a group $G$, such a symmetry acts through a unitary representation $u(g)$ that satisfies $u(g)u(h)=u(gh)$ for all $g,h\in G$.
 An on-site global symmetry is realized as $U(g)=\otimes_i u_i(g)$, where the tensor product runs over unit cells $i$.
-An operator will be symmetric if it commutes with the symmetry operators $U(g)$.
+An operator is symmetric if it commutes with the symmetry operators $U(g)$.
 Hence, specifying a physical symmetry amounts to choosing a particular representation.

-The way in which ground states transform under the given symmetry is fundamental for characterizing, for instance, spontaneous symmetry breaking phases or symmetry-protected topological (SPT) phases protected by $G$~\cite{Pollmann:2010,schuch:2011,chen:2011}.
+Fixing (the representation of) symmetries is important and physically meaningful in characterizing many-body systems under symmetries.
+In a physical phase diagram, the microscopic symmetry action is usually fixed.
+One then asks, with this symmetry action held fixed, whether the system realizes distinct symmetry-breaking phases, symmetry-protected topological phases~\cite{Pollmann:2010,schuch:2011,chen:2011}, or phase transitions between them (e.g. see concrete examples in~\cite{ruben:2017}).
+The same fixed symmetry action determines which Hamiltonian perturbations are symmetry-allowed and also guides the definition of the associated order and disorder parameters characterizing the phase transition.

 Generalization of this framework to 1-form symmetries immediately introduces new subtleties.
 For on-site global symmetries, any local operator that fails to commute with $U(g)$ is not symmetric.
 By contrast, 1-form symmetries can survive weak local perturbations that do not commute with them.
 The emergent symmetry operators in the low-energy subspace are therefore dressed by microscopic fluctuations.
-This distinctive feature raises several questions unique to 1-form symmetries: under what conditions do 1-form symmetries emerge, and hence preserve information about how the unperturbed state transforms under the bare 1-form symmetry?
+This distinctive feature raises several questions unique to 1-form symmetries: Under what conditions do 1-form symmetries emerge?
 When do such symmetries cease to be emergent?
 And what is the nature of the transition where they disappear?
 Addressing these questions will be a crucial first step toward characterizing quantum phases and phase transitions governed by emergent 1-form symmetries.

-Quasi-adiabatic continuation~\cite{Hastings_and_Wen_2005} was used to argue that some 1-form symmetry can still exist within a gapped phase, albeit dressed by the quasi-adiabatic evolution.
-This framework is particularly useful when considering the existence of anomaly between different symmetries which is preserved under the adiabatic evolution.
-Nevertheless, we argue that this perspective alone is insufficient for identifying the emergence of a specific symmetry.
-An adiabatic evolution can, in some cases, act merely as a local basis transformation.
-As a result, although some 1-form symmetry may continue to exist after such an evolution, its representation can differ drastically from that of the original unperturbed symmetry.
-Consequently, it becomes unclear whether the information encoded in the unperturbed symmetry representation remains well defined after the evolution.